The Ten Commandments Of A Successful Retail Store

 Hands chiseling stone

-It’s easy for many retailers to get distracted by all the changes in technology, social media, and shopper behavior.
+Many retailers are easily distracted by changes in technology, social media, and shopper behavior.

 That can lead to going down a rabbit hole, trying to do everything instead of doing the right thing.